Infinite Jonathans: The Card Game

 Example of an Infinite Jonathans card adapted from digital game’s story:

-One of the story paths in Infinite Jonathans sees Jonathan become a stockbroker — above is how the arc appears in the digital mobile game.
+One of the story paths in Infinite Jonathans sees Jonathan become a stockbroker — this is how the arc appears in the mobile game:

 pic5463937.jpg

-The card game is marketed to a younger audience than the digital game, so a significant consideration in the curation process was selecting from the more family-friendly moments in the digital game and adjusting some of the captions/character names appropriately.
+The card game is marketed to a younger audience than the digital game, so a significant consideration in the curation process was selecting from the more family-friendly moments in the digital game and adjusting some of the captions and character names appropriately.

 Early cards, game mat and box prototypes